Meier and Comfort

-Meier and Comfort (originally called Hawke and Comfort) was a real estate development firm active in the 1920s in the St. Louis suburbs of Clayton and Ladue, Missouri.
+Meier and Comfort (originally called Hawke and Comfort) was a real estate development firm active in the 1920s in the St. Louis suburbs of Clayton and Ladue, Missouri, United States.
 The firm was the first to develop private place neighborhoods in Ladue, and their work was influential in establishing the architectural character of the city.

 The partners of the firm were Norman B. Comfort and Gunther Meier.
 Both men were World War I veterans with Major Comfort receiving distinction for his combat service in France.
 While in Europe during the war, the men became interested in the native architecture and particularly with Tudor design.
 As a result, the firm, who frequently partnered with architect Daniel H. Mullen, favored Tudor Revival designs.